Special Education, Ph.D.

 January 15

-Students in the program will develop knowledge and skills in four major areas:
+Students in the program will develop knowledge and skills in four core areas:

 Careers

 Graduates of the program are national leaders who conduct and design research in higher education and school settings.
-They also serve as directors of special education and administrators in public or private facilities.
+They also serve as directors of special education and administrators in public or private schools.

 Sample Courses